 - Lady Tremaine

 If you decide to enjoy character dining at the Grand Floridian, make sure to bring an autograph book and something to take photos with during the meal.
-There are usually no photographers present, so you will want to take photos of your children when the characters visit your table.
-I have a full guide on Disney World character dining with tips and restaurants that offer this option.
+There are usually no photographers present, so you will want to take pictures of your children when the characters visit your table.

-Out on the water, guests will find Narcoossee’s.
-If you are coming from Magic Kingdom, the resort’s boat service will drop you off immediately next to this Grand Floridan restaurant.
+Narcoossee’s–Out toward the resort’s boat dock, you will find Narcoossee’s.
+The resort’s boat service will drop you off immediately next to this Grand Floridian restaurant if you are coming from Magic Kingdom.

 One of the perks of dining here is that you can enjoy a view of Magic Kingdom’s fireworks from the restaurant’s back deck.
 The music is piped into the area, and you’ll have a different view of the fireworks than you would from inside the park.
 You might also enjoy seeing the Electrical Water Pageant drift by if you time your reservation just right.

-Citricos is our second signature dining restaurant at Grand Floridian.
+Citricos– Our next restaurant at the Grand Floridian is Citricos.
 I dined at Citricos a few years back.
-Unfortunately, our service was lacking, and I haven’t had the desire to revisit it since.
+Unfortunately, our service was lacking, and I haven’t desired to revisit since.

-Citricos does consistently get rave reviews, and our food was fine.
-But you know how it is when you have a bad experience at a restaurant?
+Citricos does consistently get rave reviews, and our food was okay.
+But you know how it is when you have a terrible experience at a restaurant?
 Or you spend an extremely long amount of time waiting for food because maybe your server had other things going on?
 It makes it hard to return.

 So I wouldn’t let my experience keep you from visiting.
-And I do eventually plan to dine here again to provide a better opinion.
-If you can’t secure an advanced reservation, you can check the Citricos Lounge’s availability at the restaurant’s check-in area.
+And I eventually plan to dine here again to provide a better opinion.
+If you can’t secure an advanced reservation, you can check for availability at Citricos Lounge near the check-in area.

-The good news is Citricos recently re-opened and the restaurant has been re-imagined to a Mary Poppins Returns theme.
-The menu is also entirely new and I can’t wait to see what they have to offer.
+The good news is Citricos re-opened in late 2021, and the restaurant has been re-imagined to a Mary Poppins Returns theme.
+The menu is also entirely new, and I can’t wait to see what they have to offer.

-While I plan to return to Citricos, I don’t have any plans for Victoria and Albert’s.
+Victoria and Albert’s–While I plan to return to Citricos, I don’t have any plans for Victoria and Albert’s.
 Not in my near future anyway.
-This is the most high-end dining experience in all of the Walt Disney World Resort.
+This restaurant is the most high-end dining experience in the entire Walt Disney World Resort.